THE 10 MOST COMMON INSURANCE COMPANY BAD FAITH PRACTICES AND/OR COMMON REASONS FOR DENIAL AND WHAT TO DO ABOUT IT

 year it is, what is the season, what is the day of the week, etc. A patient can often achieve a

-perfect score on a mini-mental exam, and yet their doctor says they still need regular assistance to ensure their safety
+perfect score on these tests, and yet still need supervision every day in order to ensure their safety

 - The insurance company says the nursing assessment and nursing home records show that you do not need assistance with the activities of daily

 living required by the policy as a condition of benefits.

 Another trigger commonly included in long-term care policies is the "loss of functional capacity" trigger, sometimes called the